MikeTannenbaum/digital-garden-jekyll-template/_notes/A knowledge worker’s toolkit needs to be well-rounded.md

 Just as [[journey maps are tools not outcomes]], the digital tools you use to do your work are exactly that: tools.
 Be sure to choose them wisely.
 We shape our tools as we want them to be, but our tools also shape us the more we use them.

-As important as it is to choose the right tool for the job, remember what matters here in the land of knowledge work: outcomes.
+As important as it is to choose the right tool for the job, remember what matters here in the land of knowledge work: outcomes and impact.

 Make sure to stay focused on what matters most: **delivering quality work**.